-The Eyrie is the perfect base from which to explore all that the Isle of Skye has to offer.
+The Eyrie and The Lair are perfectly located to explore all that the Isle of Skye has to offer.

-There’s a lifetime’s worth of exploring on Skye and staying at The Eyrie is the perfect base to start your adventure with many incredible walks right on your doorstep.
+There’s a lifetime’s worth of exploring on Skye and The Eyrie or The Lair are both perfect bases to start your adventure with many incredible walks right on your doorstep.

-For more experienced walkers, the Skye Trail starts only a half an hour’s drive north at Duntulm.
-Bask in some luxury at The Eyrie before taking off on the Skye Trail adventure, for more details check out the Walk Highlands website: https://www.walkhighlands.co.uk/skye/skye-trail.shtml
+For experienced walkers the Skye Trail starts only a half an hour’s drive north of The Eyrie at Duntulm.
+Bask in some luxury before taking off on the Skye Trail adventure, for more details check out the Walk Highlands website.

 Enjoy a superb meal in an intimate setting at Scorrie Breac restaurant in Portree, this local favourite serves lots of Skye and Scottish produce cooked in a modern European style by talented Chef Calum Munro.

-Experience the iconic Skeabost Hotel with a couple’s game of golf or afternoon tea, only a 30 minute drive from The Eyrie.
+Experience the iconic Skeabost Hotel with a couple’s game of golf or afternoon tea.

 Pick up a special gift for your other half at ÒR, located in Portree.
 Showcasing a variety of Scottish designers, craft makers and jewellery made by talented local jeweller Jen Pearson.